What to Expect – Installation

 Bringing fiber to your home.
 What to expect before & during your installation.

 In most Fiberhoods, one of the last stages of construction is connecting a fiber drop to your home.
-We’ll terminate the drop cable inside a small box called an Optical Network Terminal (ONT) on an outside wall of your home.
+We’ll terminate the drop cable inside a small fiber splice enclosure on an outside wall of your home.
 Once this is complete, you’re ready to have fiber installed inside your home.
 This document explains what you can expect during this stage of the process.

 Connecting your home to GTel Fiber.

 Our technicians will always contact you prior to arriving at your home; this is why it’s very important to provide updated and accurate contact numbers when you sign-up or schedule your installation.
-When we arrive at your home, we will knock on your door or ring your doorbell to let you know we are working on your property.
-If you are not at home, we will still install the fiber drop.
-If there are utility poles where you live, we usually follow the existing electrical drop path and bring fiber from the pole to the ONT.
+When we arrive at your home, we will let you know we are working on your property.
+If you are not at home, we will still install the fiber drop as it is necessary to complete your installation in a timely manner.
+If there are utility poles where you live, we will follow the existing electrical drop path and bring fiber from the pole to the splice point.
 If the drop is located in the ground, we will first complete the necessary process of locating your property for additional utilities, and contact you with any questions or concerns.
-If you know of anything in your yard, such as an in-ground dog fence, gas lines, septic systems, etc., please let the GTel Representative know at the time you sign-up or schedule your installation.
+If you know of anything in your yard, such as an in-ground dog fence, gas lines, septic systems, etc., please let the GTel Representative know at the time you sign-up and before your installation.

 Your in-home installation.

-On the day of your scheduled installation, you will have an opportunity to get to know one of our dedicated installers who will give you a call about 30 minutes prior to your appointment start time.
+On the day of your scheduled installation, you will have an opportunity to get to know one of our dedicated installers.
 Our main priority at the time of installation is to listen to your needs, wants and expectations, and communicate how we can help.
 We want you to feel comfortable with our process and asking us questions.

 We do require someone from the household (over the age of 18) to be at the installation to approve the equipment locations and review the installation before our technicians leave your home.